A male and female courting near Ulley.

 and Community Service Activities for more information about this win-win partnership.

-KarmaQuest’s award winning trip “Wintertime Quest for the Snow Leopard in Ladakh” in 2020 spotted snow leopards more than once.
+KarmaQuest’s award winning trip “Wintertime Quest for the Snow Leopard in Ladakh” in 2023 spotted six snow leopards during the field trip in 10 days.
 KarmaQuest maintains an unbeatable record of 100% snow leopard sightings on every one of the fourteen trips we've run.

 Here’s what trip members say about the trip: